Alma Taylor: Life

 Taylor was born in London.
 She made her first screen appearance as a child actor in the 1907 film His Daughter's Voice.
 She went on to appear in more than 150 film roles, appearing in a number of larger-budget films such as Shadow of Egypt which was shot on location in Egypt in 1924.
 Taylor was one of the major British stars of the 1910s and early 1920s.
+Most of her films were produced by Cecil Hepworth.

-She is best remembered for her role as Tilly in the long-running "Tilly the Tomboy" series (1910-1915).
+She is best remembered for her role as Tilly in the long-running Tilly the Tomboy series (1910-1915).
 In 1915 she was voted the most popular British performer by readers of Pictures and the Picturegoers, comfortably beating Charlie Chaplin into second place.

-She acted only occasionally after 1932, appearing in films such as Lilacs in the Spring, Blue Murder at St Trinian's, and A Night to Remember during the 1950s.
+She acted only occasionally after 1932, appearing in films such as Lilacs in the Spring, Blue Murder at St Trinian's and A Night to Remember during the 1950s.
 On television, she appeared twice in Armchair Theatre, in 1957: she played Mrs. Castor and Greta Stenbourg.

 She died in London at the age of 79.